-Berklee College Of Music Is Under Fire For Alleged Sexual Misconduct By Professors
+11 Professors At Berklee College Of Music Were Let Go For Alleged Sexual Misconduct

 The last month has been dominated by the media storm of sexual assault allegations that have come to light in many industries, from Hollywood to U.S. politics.
 Unsurprisingly, rape culture is not only pervasive in the workplace, but also affects college campuses.
 On Nov.
 8, the Boston Globe released an investigative report that claimed Berklee College of Music has allowed several professors who allegedly sexually harassed or assaulted students to leave their faculty position without repercussions.
 Following the allegations that surfaced in the Boston Globe, Berklee’s students and staff have been up in arms over the culture of sexual harassment that they claim has existed at the college for over a decade, according to the Washington Post.
 Bustle reached out to Berklee College of Music for comment, and will update this article when they respond.
 In a forum addressing the allegations, Roger Brown, President of Berklee College of Music, told students and employees: “To everyone who has been harassed or abused at Berklee, I am so sorry.
 I apologize for this institution.”